AI Search Visibility

 The signals AI uses to decide who gets mentioned overlap with SEO but go further:

 A company can rank on page one of Google and still be completely absent from ChatGPT.
 We see this constantly.
-The two systems pull from overlapping but different signals, and most websites are only optimized for one of them.
+The correlation between Google's organic top 10 and AI Overview citations collapsed from roughly 94% in 2025 to 17-38% in early 2026, and citation overlap between AI platforms is only about 11%.
+Each engine selects sources differently, and most websites are not optimized for any of them.

 WHAT AN AUDIT ACTUALLY CHECKS